 We maintain appropriate technical and organizational safeguards to protect your personal information against loss, theft, unauthorized access, disclosure, copying use or modification.

 We have developed security procedures to safeguard and protect personal information against loss, theft, unauthorized disclosure, copying and unauthorized modification.
 We will maintain appropriate safeguards and security procedures that reflect the types of documents, including electronic or paper records, organizational measures including security clearance and limited access on a â€˜need-to-know' basis, and technological measures such as the use of passwords and encryption.

 Donors on the website are linked to an industry standard secure payment service for credit card transactions to allow you to make donations.
 More details about this program are on found on the actual system.
 Please access the Privacy and Security Policy at www.canadahelps.org

 8. We will be open about our privacy practices.

-New Life Prison Ministry will make readily available to you specific information about our policies and practices relating to the management of your personal information.
+New Life Prison Ministries will make readily available to you specific information about our policies and practices relating to the management of your personal information.

 9. We allow you to access your personal information.

 You may ask whether we hold any personal information about you, ensure that it's accurate and see that information, as provided by law.
 You also have the right to know how we collect your personal information and how we are using it.

 You may register a privacy-related complaint by contacting the Privacy Officer at New Life Prison Ministries.
 We will explain our procedures and inform you about other complaint procedures available.
 We will investigate all complaints.
 If an objection is justified, we will take all appropriate steps to repair the situation, including changing our policies and practices if necessary.
 Personal information relating to volunteer applications or job applications are subject to similar protocols.

 For more information please contact New Life Prison Ministries at 519 666 1950 or by email at firstname.lastname@example.org.
 For questions or concerns, please contact us.